petru-motrescu/audio-station/README.md

 ### The audio library

 Built on top of Core Audio, the audio library can generate audio signals and play them in real-time.
-For better or for worse the library has been implemented in C++.
-There is a C api available as well so that it can be easily used from any Swift of Objective-C app on Mac.
+The library is implemented in C++ and it features also a C api so that it can be easily used from any Swift of Objective-C app on Mac.

-Example (see the full version [here](Audio/test/main.cpp)):
+Here's an example that creates a few instruments and organizes them in a track (see the full version [here](Audio/test/main.cpp)):
 ```cpp
 void run_track_demo() {
     AudioStation station;